 CWD monitoring was conducted by vessel line transect survey at a frequency of two full surveys per month, supplemented by land-based theodolite tracking survey and PAM.
 The frequency of the land-based theodolite tracking survey during the construction phase was one day per month at both Sha Chau (SC) and Lung Kwu Chau (LKC) stations as stipulated in the Manual.
-Additional theodolite tracking surveys for one day at SC station and two days at LKC station were conducted on a voluntary basis to collect supplementary information for the Project, such that a total of two tracking days at SC station and three tracking days at LKC station were conducted per month.
-Monitoring was fully completed in the reporting period.
+Since January 2019, additional theodolite tracking surveys for one day at LKC station was conducted on a voluntary basis to collect supplementary information for the Project, such that a total of one tracking day at SC station and two tracking days at LKC station were conducted per month.
 The vessel survey transects followed the transect lines proposed in the Manual and are consistent with those used in the Agriculture, Fisheries and Conservation Department (AFCD) long-term CWD monitoring programme.
-The transect locations of CWD monitoring by vessel line transect survey conducted from April to June 2018 are shown in Figure 2.4, whilst the land-based theodolite tracking survey stations are described in Table 2.17 and depicted in Figure 2.5.
-The location of the PAM device is shown in Figure 2.11.
+The transect locations of CWD monitoring by vessel line transect survey conducted from April to June 2019 are shown in Figure 2.3, whilst the land-based theodolite tracking survey stations are described in Table 2.20 and depicted in Figure 2.4.
+The location of the PAM device is shown in Figure 2.10.